PdxCodeGuild/Full-Stack-Day-Class/notes/course-day-to-day.md

 The flow of each day will look like:

-1. Standup
+1. Standup at 9:45 A.M.
+1. Practice, Lecture, or Help
+1. Lunch
-1. Practice or Lecture
+1. More Practice, Lecture, or Help
 1. Hot Tips?

 ## Standup

-**Standup** is a quick meeting each morning where each person recounts to the group:
+**Standup** is a quick meeting each morning at 9:45 A.M. where each person recounts to the group:

 * What they worked on the previous day
 * Any problems they need help resolving